eBorland/nlp-workshop/README.md

 #### Option 1 - Only the brave.
 Use it only if:
 - You want to have full control
-- You have a credit/debit card and don't afraid to use it online.
+- You have a credit/debit card and you're not afraid to use it online.
 HEADS UP!
-It should be FREE but if you are not carefull, Google might CHARGE YOU.
-Use it under your own responsability.
+It should be FREE but if you are not careful, Google might CHARGE YOU.
+Please precisely follow these instructions and use it under your own responsability.

-If you chose to have full control, these are the steps you must follow.
+If you choose to have full control, these are the steps you to follow:

-1) Form teams of 4, assign your team a name and create (or use an existing one) a google account.
+1) Create 4-person teams, assign a name to your team and create (or use an existing one) a Google account.
-2) Send an email with subject "[BRAVE] HackUPC Team: <team name>" to eric.borlandacosta@soprasteria.com indicating the fullname of each of you and the google account email you decided to use.
+2) Send an email with subject "[BRAVE] HackUPC Team: <team name>" to eric.borlandacosta@soprasteria.com indicating the fullname of each of you and the Google account email you decided to use.
 1) Signup for [Google Cloud](https://cloud.google.com/)
 2) Login into the [Google Cloud Console](https://console.cloud.google.com)
 3) Create a Project